Grand Teton National Park Photography Workshop

 A rustic fence gate at Mormon Row with the Teton mountains behind it.

-Mormon Row offers classic lines and textures—perfect for black-and-white or dramatic skies.
+Mormon Row offers strong leading lines and weathered textures that work well for black-and-white studies or changing skies.

 Workshop details